glmcr/IntraOceanicSubductionInitPhD.1/AspectParams/testSymExtHybAsthOLMMat/README.txt

 See the saved vtu files in the VTU folder

-TODO: Test the reset of the accumulated total strain to zero using the markers.
+TODO: Test the reset of the accumulated total strain to zero using the markers for the newly created SSZ materials (oc. crust and oc. lithos. mantle).